 Exposing Your Creative Intent for More Powerful Photos

 Understanding the way your camera works is the first big step to becoming a more creative photographer.
-Now you have learned how your camera gathers data and measures light.
+Now you have learned how your camera gathers data and measures light you can take more powerful photos.
 In the previous articles in this series, I hope I’ve explained it clearly.

 With the left brain satisfied, I’ll now introduce you to the really important stuff.
 The need to express your creative intent in your photographs.